Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsection{Ablation studies}

-In this section, we conduct a series of experiments to investigate three factors that affect the performance of EPCA: the receptive field size number selection, SCFM implementations and channel dependency modeling.
+In this section, we conduct a series of experiments to investigate three factors that affect the performance of the EPCA module: the receptive field size number selection, SCFM implementations, and channel dependency modeling.